Most often occurs in the Upper Gulf Coast of Texas but has been found in other sorghum growing regions.

 Under early season, cool and wet growing conditions, susceptible sorghum products can be infected by conidia which can cause a systemic infection that can impact yield potential.

-Infected plants are usually scattered throughout a field but may occasionally occur in localized clumps.
+Infected plants (Figure 3.) are usually scattered throughout a field but may occasionally occur in localized clumps.

 Generally, yield loss does not occur until 20 to 30% or more of the plants in a field are infected.
 Below this point some yield compensation occurs in non-infected plants due to the thinning of the overall plant population.
 There can be greater yield loss from areas of the field where numerous infected plants are found together.